AlyssaYoung/AVQA/README.md

 ## Acknowledgement
 - As for audio feature extraction, we adapt PANNs from this [repo](https://github.com/qiuqiangkong/audioset_tagging_cnn) to our code.
 Thank @qiuqiangkong for releasing the code and the pretrained models.
 - We refer to this [repo](https://github.com/thaolmk54/hcrn-videoqa) to preprocess visual frames and extract appearance and motion features.
-Thank @thaolmk54 for releaing the code.
+Thank @thaolmk54 for this excellent work.